vbrazo/management-archives/README.md

 #### General check-in questions

 - How is everything going today?
-Tell me about this last week?
+Tell me about this last week/month?
 - What’s on your mind this week?
 - Last time we spoke you said X was a challenge for you, how is that going?
-- What are your plans and priorities this week?
+- What are your plans and priorities this week/month?

 ### Growth and Development

-- What has been the work highlight/lowlight from the past week?
+- What has been the work highlight/lowlight from the past week/month?
 - Who’s someone in the company that you’d like to learn more from?
 - What projects would you like to work on or be more involved in?
 - What professional goals would you like to accomplish in the next 6 to 12 months, and what makes you say that?